 Verifying Deed Ownership

 Common deed titling options include joint tenants with rights of survivorship, tenants in common, or individual ownership.
 Each has different implications for ownership transfer and estate planning.
-If you have questions about your ownership structure, consult with a real estate attorney.
+If you have questions about your ownership structure, consider consulting with a real estate attorney.

 Getting Help with Account Updates

 If you encounter difficulties updating your spouse information or have questions about what changes are needed, contact DVC Sales support.
-Our team can guide you through the account update process and explain what information is required for different situations.
+We can guide you through the account update process and explain what information is required for different situations.

 For complex ownership situations involving trusts, estates, or multiple parties, we can explain what documentation may be needed during transactions.
-Understanding these requirements in advance helps you prepare for a smooth closing process when you decide to buy or sell.
+Understanding these requirements in advance helps you prepare for a smooth closing process when you decide to purchase or sell DVC.